-Normally, mow every 4 days.
-However, grass grows at different rates at different times.
-To maintain the same cutting height, which is a good practice, mow more often in early spring.
+Normally, mow every four days.
+But remember, grass grows at different rates at different times.
+So to maintain the same cutting height, which is a good practice, mow more often in early spring.
 As the grass growth rate slows in mid summer, mow less frequently.
-If you cannot mow for an extended period, first mow at a high cutting height; then mow again 2 days later at a lower height setting.
+If you cannot mow for an extended period, first mow at a high cutting height; then mow again two days later at a lower height setting.